-Chiropractic care is a type of complementary and alternative medicine that treats the musculoskeletal system through physical manipulation and without the use of drugs or surgery.
-Many people with various complaints turn to chiropractors for relief, most often from back or neck pain.
-All kinds of patients can benefit from chiropractic adjustments, including mesothelioma patients.
-While chiropractic care cannot be a stand-alone treatment for cancer, it can provide relief from symptoms and a better quality of life.
+Chiropractic care is a complementary and alternative medicine that treats the musculoskeletal system through physical manipulation.
+Drugs and surgery are not used.
+People with various complaints turn to chiropractors for relief, most often from back or neck pain.
+Many patients can benefit from chiropractic adjustments, including mesothelioma patients.
+While chiropractic care cannot be a stand-alone treatment for cancer, it can provide relief from symptoms, leading to better quality of life.

 What is Chiropractic Care?

-A chiropractor is someone who has special training in examining, diagnosing, and treating patients for complaints related to the musculoskeletal system.
-These health care professionals advocate for treatment of symptoms without using surgery or drugs.
-Instead, they use physical manipulation of the body.
-The most common type of treatment that chiropractors perform is spinal manipulation.
-This involves applying controlled forces to the spine to make joints more mobile, to realign the spine, and to reduce pain and increase mobility.
+Chiropractors have special training in examining, diagnosing, and treating patients for complaints related to the musculoskeletal system.
+These health care professionals advocate for the treatment of symptoms without surgery or drugs.
+Instead, chiropractors use physical manipulation of the body.
+The most common treatment chiropractors perform is spinal manipulation.
+This involves applying controlled forces to realign the spine, reducing pain and increasing mobility.

 What Chiropractic Treats

-Chiropractors focus on the musculoskeletal system, but that does not limit what they treat.
-The manipulation of joints, bones, and muscles, can have far-reaching effects on the body.
-Some of the most common things that chiropractic practitioners treat include lower back pain, neck pain, and headaches.
-They also treat digestion issues, pain associated with pregnancy, and even high blood pressure.
+Chiropractors focus on the musculoskeletal system.
+However, this does not limit their scope of treatment.
+Manipulation of joints, bones, and muscles, can have far-reaching effects on the body.
+Some common things chiropractic practitioners treat include lower back pain, neck pain, and headaches.
+Chiropractors also treat digestion issues, pain associated with pregnancy, and high blood pressure.

 Benefits for Mesothelioma Patients

-Most cancer patients, including those being treated for mesothelioma, experience uncomfortable symptoms and side effects.
-Some of these are caused by the cancer, while others are a result of treatments being used to fight the cancer.
-Pain, stress, tension, impaired mobility, and headaches are all possible consequences of living with mesothelioma, and these symptoms can degrade quality of life.
-There are several ways in which chiropractic care can bring relief and give patients a better quality of life:
+Most cancer patients, experience uncomfortable symptoms and side effects.
+Some are caused by the cancer.
+Others are a result of treatments.
+Pain, stress, tension, impaired mobility, and headaches are all possible consequences of living with mesothelioma.
+Symptoms range from mild to intense.
+There are several ways chiropractic care can bring patients relief, improving life quality.
+These include:

 - Reduce pain.
-Chiropractic care is well known for being effective at relieving pain.
-Mesothelioma patients may experience a variety of types of pain, and while chiropractic adjustments may not treat all of them, they can relieve pain associated with the back, neck, and headaches.
+Chiropractic care provides effective pain relief.
+Mesothelioma patients may experience various types of pain.
+While chiropractic adjustments may not treat them all, they can be used to target pain associated with the back, neck, and headaches.

 - Battle nausea and indigestion.
-Chiropractic care has been shown to affect the nervous system, which in turn impacts the digestive tract.
-Getting good chiropractic care can fight the side effects of chemotherapy that make patients feel nauseated, reduce appetite, and cause indigestion.
+Chiropractic care affects the nervous system, in turn, impacting the digestive tract.
+Quality chiropractic care can help fight side effects of chemotherapy like nausea, reduced appetite, and indigestion.

 - Fight stress and anxiety.
-Chiropractic adjustments can help patients reduce tension in the neck and spine, which in turn helps them feel more relaxed.
-This is a great way to reduce the stress and anxiety that comes with being a cancer patient.
+Chiropractic adjustments can help reduce tension in the neck and spine.
+Reduced tension can help individuals relax, reducing stress and anxiety that often comes with a cancer diagnosis.

-- Use fewer pain medications.
-One study into the use of chiropractic care for cancer patients found that the reduction of pain was significant enough to reduce the use of narcotic painkillers.
-These painkillers cause their own side effects and are habit-forming, so being able to reduce their use is beneficial in multiple ways.
+- Fewer pain medications.
+One study of chiropractic care for cancer patients found pain reduction was significant to reduce use of narcotic painkillers.
+Painkillers cause their own side effects.
+Since narcotics are addictive, reducing their use is beneficial.

 - Improve quality of life.
-For many mesothelioma patients, pain has become a way of life.
-Any treatment that can reduce that pain naturally improves quality of life.
-Studies have shown chiropractic care raised the overall quality of life and enjoyment of life in real cancer patients.
+For many mesothelioma patients, pain becomes a way of life.
+Studies have shown chiropractic care raised the overall quality of life in real cancer patients.

-Chiropractors often work with licensed massage therapists, sometimes in the same office as a professional partnership.
-The two treatments go hand-in-hand: while the chiropractor manipulates joints and bones, the massage therapist manipulates muscles.
-Therapeutic massage has a lot of similar benefits to chiropractic care, for all kinds of people, not just cancer patients, including pain relief.
+Chiropractors often work with licensed massage therapists.
+Sometimes they may actually work in the same office as a professional partnership.
+Chiropractic care and massage therapy compliment each other well.
+While chiropractors manipulate joints and bones, massage therapists manipulate muscles.
+Therapeutic massage has similar benefits to chiropractic care, and not just for cancer patients.

-Research has shown that specialized massage for cancer patients can improve the quality of life for these patients in several ways: Massage reduces pain, relieves anxiety and stress, improves the quality of sleep, fights fatigue, improves digestion and reduces nausea, and may even improve the function of the immune system.
-Together with chiropractic care, therapeutic massage can be a great tool for mesothelioma patients looking for a better quality of life.
+Research shows specialized massage for cancer patients can improve the quality of life in several ways.
+Massage reduces pain, relieves anxiety and stress, improves sleep quality, fights fatigue, improves digestion, reduces nausea, and may improve immune system function.
+Together with chiropractic care, therapeutic massage can be a great tool for mesothelioma patients.

 Paying for Chiropractic Care

-Chiropractic medicine is considered a legitimate form of health care and is most often covered under health insurance plans.
-If you have health insurance, check with your plan to see if this kind of care is included.
-It may be necessary to get a referral from your primary doctor in order to get an appointment with a chiropractor that is covered under your plan.
-Your doctor’s recommendation helps to show that the care is medically necessary.
+Chiropractic medicine is considered a legitimate form of health care and is often covered by health insurance.
+If you have health insurance, check to see chiropractic care is included.
+You may need a referral from your primary doctor to ensure coverage, since a doctor recommendation implies medical necessity.

-Chiropractic care has many benefits for patients with mesothelioma.
-If you are interested in trying it, start with talking to your doctor and oncologist.
-They can recommend a trained professional, someone with experience working with cancer patients.
-This kind of care should never be a substitute for medical treatment, but as a complementary treatment it can make a huge impact on quality of life.
+Chiropractic care has many benefits for mesothelioma patients.
+First, be sure to discuss chiropractic care with your primary care doctor and oncologist.
+They can recommend a professional with experience working with cancer patients.
+Chiropractic care should never be a substitute for medical treatment.
+However, as a complement to conventional treatment, it can make a huge impact on quality of life.